It's cookie time

 Shelley Morrison (Rosa)

 Before she was Phyllis’ maid and faithful friend Rosa, Morrison had a busy career, mostly in television, through the ‘60s, ‘70s, and ‘80s.
-Post–Troop Beverly Hills, she has remained active in film and television, and is most famous for playing Karen Walker (Megan Mullally)’s maid Rosario on Will and Grace from 1999 to 2006.
+Post–Troop Beverly Hills, she has remained active in film and television, and is most famous for playing Karen Walker’s (Megan Mullally) maid Rosario on Will and Grace from 1999 to 2006; she opted not to reprise her role in the series’ 2017 reboot, choosing instead to retire from acting.

 Jenny Lewis (Hannah Nefler)

 Lewis was a busy child actor through the late ‘80s and ‘90s.
 In 1998, she changed her focus to music, forming the indie rock band Rilo Kiley with three of her friends.
 The band’s success built over the 2000s, but they broke up in the early 2010s.
-Lewis has also released music as part of the duo Jenny and Johnny and recently formed a trio, NAF; she released her latest solo effort, The Venture, in 2014.
-In the music video for one of the songs on the album, “She’s Not Me,” Lewis alludes heavily to her child-actor past, referencing Troop Beverly Hills with the singer in full Wilderness Girl dress and Vanessa Bayer wearing a Phyllis Nefler wig.
+Lewis has also released music as part of the duo Jenny and Johnny and the trio Nice As F— in addition to solo efforts.
+In the music video for her 2014 single “She’s Not Me,” Lewis alludes heavily to her child-actor past, referencing Troop Beverly Hills with the singer in full Wilderness Girl dress and Vanessa Bayer wearing a Phyllis Nefler wig.
+Lewis’ fourth solo studio album, On the Line, drops in March 2019.

 Carla Gugino (Chica Barnfell)

 Gugino has come a long way since Chica cried that her parents were in Monte Carlo! on her birthday.
 Her film credits in the 27 years since Troop Beverly Hills include the Spy Kids trilogy from 2001 to 2003; 2009’s Watchmen; 2015’s San Andreas; and the DC Extended Universe, wherein she is the voice of Kelor.
-In television, she has had recurring roles on New Girl and Californication; starred in miniseries Wayward Pines and Political Animals; and will next appear on Cameron Crowe’s Showtime series Roadies.
+In television, she has had recurring roles on New Girl and Californication; starred in miniseries Wayward Pines and Political Animals; and had lead roles in Showtime’s Roadies and Netflix’s smash The Haunting of Hill House.

 Emily Schulman (Tiffany Honigman)